Andrepereira2001/feup-lbaw-2021/eap.md

 Some features and requirements, not previously noted as an user story we leave here in text:
 1. (FR.501) Add user to project: for now this is possible, however not through the invite method, because the email feature is not yet implemented.
 2. (FR.032) Full-text search: this is used in searching for projects or tasks, as well as for the Admin.
 3. (FR.031) Exact match search: this is used in searching users to add them to projects, to assign them to tasks or as an Admin to simply search for them.

+Some notes about using the application:
+1. To do some kind of search where there is a button search, it is all included in a form so it is necessary to click in the submit button.
+This happens in the user page to search for some specific filter or order mode.
+2. When you assign tasks when there is another user already assigned to it, another task is created assigned to the user you selected.
+It does not appear in the page of that task because it creates other that is only displayed in the project page.
+3. For now, due to the fact that invites are not yet implemented, when an user is added to a project you need to refresh the page in order to see it appear in the members section.

 #### 1.2.
 Implemented Web Resources